Circuit Design for Clique Problem and Its Implementation on Quantum Computer: Background

-Quantum mechanical computers were proposed in the early 1980s and the description of quantum mechanical computers were formalized in the late 1980s.
-Many efforts on quantum computers have progressed actively since the early 1990s because these computers were shown to be more powerful than classical computers on various specialized problems.
-Several quantum algorithms, for example \textbf{Shor's Algorithm}\cite{31} for factoring integers, \textbf{Grover's Algorithm}\cite{32} for searching an unstructured database, \textbf{Triangle finding} by Magniez et al. \cite{33}, \textbf{Matrix Product Verification}\cite{34}, \textbf{Group Commutavity Testing} have already been proposed.
-Solution of \textit{k}-Clique Problem in classical domain using brute force techniques may be expensive as the complexity of the algorithm increases exponentially with the increasing number of vertices.
-In this paper, a generalized algorithm for synthesis of \textit{k}-Clique Problem has been proposed in quantum domain where a combinatorial approach has been used with the help of Grover's algorithm.
-A generic algorithm for the Maximum Clique Problem has also been proposed using the approach. \paragraph{\textbf{Grover's Algorithm}:} Grover's algorithm\cite{32} is a way of finding an element in an unsorted list with N elements using quantum computers.
-Grover's algorithm is based on amplitude amplification of the base state which specifies a position of a searched element in the list.
-It runs in time O$(\sqrt{N} )$ where N is the number of elements in the list.
-The generalized structure of Grover's algorithm is shown in Fig 1.
+Grover's algorithm\cite{32} is a way of finding an element in an unsorted list with $N$ elements using quantum computers.
+Grover's algorithm is based on amplitude amplification of the basis state which specifies a position of a searched element in the list.
+It runs in time O$(\sqrt{N})$, where $N$ is the number of elements in the list.
+The generalized structure of Grover's algorithm is shown in Figure \ref{grover}.

+Grover’s algorithm works with a unitary operator $O$ called the oracle function, which is defined by $\ket {x} \ket{q} \implies \ket{x} \ket {q \oplus f(x)}$. where $\ket{x}$ is the $n$ qubit index register and $\ket{q}$ is an additional qubit, called the oracle qubit.
+The functional view of Grover's Search Algorithm is presented here. $\exists$ function oracle $(O)$ such that

 More elaborately, The steps of the Grover's algorithm are as follows:

 \textbf{Initialization}: The algorithm starts with the uniform superposition of all the basis states on input qubits $n$.
 The last ancilla qubit is used as an output qubit which is initialized to $H \ket1$.
 Thus, we obtain the quantum state $\ket \psi$.